 French Christmas traditions involve at least one afternoon spent at a Christmas market.
 There are many towns where little chalets are set up selling artisanal goods, local gourmet items, figurines for the nativity scene, and mulled wine.

 Can’t make it to a small town to experience this French Christmas tradition?
-Not to worry, Paris has quite a few Christmas markets to enjoy.
+Not to worry, Paris has fabulous Christmas markets to enjoy.
 Step into the magic of Christmas in Paris and stroll through the Christmas markets in the Jardin des Tuileries, Square Viviani, Place des Abbesses, Saint-Germain des Prés, and the Champ de Mars.

-When chatting to my friends about French Christmas traditions, the nativity scene (la crèche) definitely holds significance.
+When chatting to my friends about traditions in France for Christmas, the nativity scene (la crèche) definitely holds significance.
 At the beginning of December, most families will create the crèche, some including a whole village scene.
 The crèche is decorated with small figurines or little Saints called “des santons.”
 Des santons, an artisanal tradition, are made of clay, spun glass or plaster and can be purchased at Christmas markets.
-Des santons appear at the nativity scene year after year and are handed down through the generations.
+These small figurines appear at the nativity scene in households year after year and are handed down through the generations.

 The magical moment of this French Christmas tradition is placing Baby Jesus in the manger at midnight on December 24th, just as the Christmas story goes.

 I walked through the quiet streets, met one of the soldiers surrounding Eglise Saint-Sulpice wished him a “Joyeux Noël” and slipped into the huge church.
-Carol singing was already underway and at midnight the long train of priests and altar boys made their way up the aisle swinging incense.
+Christmas carols were being sung and at midnight a long train of priests and altar boys made their way up the aisle swinging incense.

 I followed along as best as I could, happy to participate in one of the French Christmas traditions in a magnificent, sacred space.
 When the priests left the chancel, I thought the service was over.
 Little did I know that they were in procession to lay Baby Jesus in the manger (la créche).